(CNN)Here's a look at performance enhancing drugs in sports.

 January 15, 2008 - The House Oversight and Government Reform Committee holds hearings in response to the Mitchell Report on doping in Major League Baseball.

-February 8, 2008 - Former NY Mets clubhouse employee Kirk Radomski is sentenced to five years probation and an $18,000 fine.
+February 8, 2008 - Former New York Mets clubhouse employee Kirk Radomski is sentenced to five years probation and an $18,000 fine.
 He pled guilty in 2007 to distributing steroids and laundering money between 1995 and 2005.
 In exchange for probation, Radomski agrees to cooperate with government investigations into steroid use in sports.

 February 13, 2008 - In a hearing before the House Oversight and Government Reform Committee, Roger Clemens denies ever taking performance-enhancing drugs.